CrowdStrike/ember-toucan-core/docs/components/checkbox-group-field/index.md

 ### Fieldset

-To set the entire checkbox group to readonly, use the `@isReadOnly` argument directly on the Checkbox Group.
+To set all checkbox group options to readonly, use the `@isReadOnly` argument directly on the Checkbox Group.

 ```hbs
 <Form::Fields::CheckboxGroup